ZinSoeTun/calculation-of-area-circumference-of-circle-and-hypotenuse-of-triangle-program-py/README.md

-This program is written by python which calcalate the area and circumference of circle & hypotenuse of triangle
+This program is written by python which calcalates the area and circumference of circle & hypotenuse of triangle